 As a honestly sesame lover, everything sesame-d is quite easy to pass my test.
 Bacchanalia's famous sesame cake arrived with a beautiful plating which made me mouth-watering.
 I was a bit disappointing because i expected it to be soft and airy - just like sponge cake, but it was dense like an extra-dense muffin.
 The sesame flavour was too weak too.

-The second dessert as a treat from the chef, was a chocolate tart filled with grapefruit jam, topped with pecan and assam ice cream.
-This same cute tart was surprisingly good – a crispy tart base and an oozing filling, with a balanced flavour of bitterness and sweetness, probably the only item to be remembered throughout the meal.
+The second dessert was a treat from the chef - chocolate tart filled with grapefruit jam, topped with pecan and assam ice cream.
+This same cute tart was surprisingly good - a crispy tart base and an oozing filling, with a balanced flavour of bitterness and sweetness, probably the only item to be remembered throughout the meal.

 Although i am a pure fan of Namae-san of L'effervescence, i am not sure whether i will eat at Bacchanalia at a higher price even when Namae-san come for a collaboration in the future.